Young professional looks down at his mobile phone while inside a gift shop

 • New Credit: Your new credit includes recently opened accounts and any new credit inquiries.
 It typically makes up 10% of your credit score.
 Establishing new credit can help your credit score if managed responsibly.
 But when you first apply for credit, a lender may request a copy of your credit report, which can temporarily have a negative impact your credit score.
 Opening several new credit accounts or making too many inquiries quickly could cause a major credit bureau to see you as a credit risk.

 • Credit Mix: Your credit mix makes up 10% of your credit score.
 Credit mix describes the diversity of your credit accounts.
-Lenders may view a well-rounded borrower more favorably.
+Lenders may view a well-rounded borrower more favourably.
 For example, if lenders see a combination of installment credit (like an auto loan or student loan) and revolving credit (like a credit card or home equity line of credit) in your credit mix, it could show that you can handle different types of credit responsibly.

 Was this article helpful?